Military Thought: Evaluation of the magazine

 During the years of the Cold War, the intelligence of Western countries attached great importance to the content of the issues of Military Thought.
 A large number of issues of the magazine were transferred by Oleg Penkovsky to agents of the Central Intelligence Agency in the 1960s.
 According to Western military analysts, the content of Military Thought magazine was the key to understanding the strategy of the Soviet Union and the Warsaw Pact countries.
 Through the magazine, Western intelligence inquired about the development of Soviet military science, military reforms in the Soviet Union, Soviet tactics of modern combat and the strategy of warfare.

 In view of the value of the information contained in the magazine, beginning in 1962, by order of the deputy director of the Central Intelligence Directorate Richard Helms, the study of the issues of Military Thought was declared secret and the circle of officials was limited to access to its translation.

 The privacy stamp for translations of some publications from the magazine was removed in 2012.

-At the present stage, the Intelligence Directorate of the United States Department of Defense, in reports on the state of the Armed Forces of the Russian Federation, also refers to publications in Military Thought.
+At the present stage, the Defense Intelligence Agency of the United States Department of Defense, in reports on the state of the Armed Forces of the Russian Federation, also refers to publications in Military Thought.